Ansh420/EV_Market_Segmentation/README.md

 This repository explores the electric vehicle (EV) market through segmentation analysis.
-By dividing the market into distinct consumer groups, we can gain valuable insights to:
+By dividing the market into distinct **consumer groups**, we can gain valuable insights to:

 - Understand consumer preferences and needs for EVs.
 - Develop targeted marketing strategies for different EV segments.